magicallightandsound/acciona.mlutils/README.md

 Hi there!

 We are the Advanced and Digital Innovation Hub team from Acciona S.A., Spain.
 Here, at the Mixed Reality Skill Center, we have been working with the Magic Leap device for a while.
-On the process we have developed some usefull tools for Unity that we really wanted to share with the community.
+On the process we have developed some useful tools for Unity that we really wanted to share with the community.

+# Project setup

+This project was made with Unity 2018.1.9f2-MLTP10.
+You can download the Technical Preview [here](https://unity3d.com/es/partners/magicleap).
+Clone or download the repository and open AccionaMLUtils folder with Unity.

+After opening the project you will need to import the Magic Leap Unity package.
+Current version of this project was made using MLSDK v0.19.0.
+Since Magic Leap is currently under heavy development, future versions of MLSDK may be incompatible.

+Once you opened the project with a Unity Editor version that is compatible with Magic Leap and imported a compatible MLSDK version, you can check the example scenes and documentation under AccionaMLUtils/Examples assets folder.

 ## Features